rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### count_uniq_hash stats

 `count_uniq_hash(field1, ..., fieldN)` [stats pipe function](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe-functions) calculates the number of unique hashes for non-empty `(field1, ..., fieldN)` tuples.
-This is a good estimation for the number of unique values in general case, while it works faster and uses less memory than [`count_uniq`](https://docs.victoriametrics.com/victorialogs/logsql/#count_uniq-stats) when counting big number of unique values.
+This is a good estimate for the number of unique values in the general case, while it works faster and uses less memory than [`count_uniq`](https://docs.victoriametrics.com/victorialogs/logsql/#count_uniq-stats) when counting a large number of unique values.

 For example, the following query returns an estimated number of unique non-empty values for `ip` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) over the last 5 minutes: